lewagon/dotfiles/05-Rails/06-Airbnb-Devise/README.md

   rails-airbnb-clone
 ```

-_Of course, you can choose another name than `rails-airbnb-clone`..._

 Again, only the **lead developer** will do this!
 Not everyone in the team...

 #### 2. Push the project on Github